Ohara19/MyTechyjauntJourney/README.md

 # MyTechyjauntJourney
-This repo contain all my Techyjaunt journey as a BackEnd Developer
+This repo contain all my Techyjaunt journey as a BackEnd Developer;

+all the classes practices, Team work and all that relate my journey.